carmstrong/multinode-glusterfs-vagrant/README.md

 ```console
 $ vagrant ssh gluster-server-1 -c 'sudo gluster volume create glustertest replica 3 transport tcp 172.21.12.11:/brick 172.21.12.12:/brick 172.21.12.13:/brick force'
 ```
-*This setup-step is already included in the Vagrantfile and below for reference only.*
+*This setup-step is already included in the Vagrantfile and above for reference only.*

 ```console
 $ vagrant ssh gluster-server-1 -c 'sudo gluster volume start glustertest'
 ```
-*This setup-step is already included in the Vagrantfile and below for reference only.*
+*This setup-step is already included in the Vagrantfile and above for reference only.*

 Here, we create a [replicated volume](http://gluster.org/community/documentation/index.php/Gluster_3.2:_Creating_Replicated_Volumes) across three hosts.
 The number of bricks must match the number of replicas.